NNetify

 Solus broadband

 A BT broadband contract sold standalone, not bundled with voice or security.
-Solus FTTP, SOGEA and SoADSL pay 21% upfront commission across 36 and 60 month contracts.
-The headline rate for new business through Netify.
+Solus FTTP, SOGEA and SoADSL pay upfront commission on install across 36 and 60 month contracts, at the headline rate on the rate card.
+The headline route for new business through Netify.

 Bundled broadband